aniOfri/thensgame/README.md

 # thesngame
-Which israeli settlements is closer?
+Which israeli settlements is nearest?